Veterinarian Salary USA 2026: Complete Guide

 Veterinarian Salary: Specialization Impact

-Your veterinarian specialty has a huge impact on what you earn.
-In fact, some specialties pay 30-40% more than general veterinary practice.
-Therefore, specialty choice is key.
-So, let’s look at compensation by specialty type.
-Moreover, surgical specialties pay more.
+Your veterinarian specialty has huge impact on earnings.
+Some specialties pay 30-40% more than general practice.
+Specialty choice is critical for career earnings potential.
+Let’s look at compensation by specialty type.
+Surgical specialties pay more.
 However, general practice offers solid earnings with better schedule control.

 Surgical Specialist: $130,000 – $180,000+ (USA)

-Why High Pay: Complex surgical procedures.
-Advanced training required.
-Referral-based practice model.
+Why High Pay: Complex procedures.
+Advanced training.
+Referral-based model.

 Internal Medicine Specialist: $120,000 – $160,000+ (USA)

-Earning Potential: Strong demand for diagnostic expertise and complex case management
+Earning Potential: Strong demand for diagnostic expertise and case management

 Oncology Specialist: $125,000 – $170,000+ (USA)